rsksmart/rsk-starter-box/README.md

 ## Description

-This box provides basic elements to develop smart contracts for RSK Network.

 This box comes with everything you need to start using smart contracts at RSK Network.
 It includes network configs for Mainnet and Testnet.

 ## Installation